LCH (clearing house): Commodities

-LCH has over 100 years experience clearing commodities, and provides clearing and settlement services for both the exchange-traded and the OTC commodity markets.
+LCH provides clearing and settlement services for both the exchange-traded and the OTC commodity markets.
 LCH clears commodities including non-ferrous metals (100 million metal trades are cleared annually), plastics and steel which are exchange traded on the London Metal Exchange, as well as a broad range of futures and options contracts covering soft and agricultural products.
 It also clears over-the-counter products including gold, coal, steel and iron ore and fertilizer swaps.

 Credit default swaps

-In 2012, LCH launched its international CDSClear service, working with a further 10 international institutions in addition to the four French member banks.
-This builds on the previous service which initially covered European indices.
-The CDS service provides full STP multilateral clearing, reduced counterparty risk and post-trade anonymity and encompasses the core requirements as determined by key industry and policy groups, including ISDA, CESR, the ECB and the European Commission.
-The service also allows members a flexible set of facilities to manage their non-cash collateral placed at LCH.
+The international CDSClear service provides full straight-through processing (STP) multilateral clearing, reduced counterparty risk and post-trade anonymity and encompasses the core requirements as determined by key industry and policy groups, including ISDA, CESR, the ECB and the European Commission.

 Derivatives

-LCH is the largest and only user-owned and user-governed global supplier of clearing services to the derivatives markets.
+LCH is the largest a user-owned and user-governed global supplier of clearing services to the derivatives markets.
 This is either directly to the user community or by operating the clearing process on behalf of a third party via an insourcing arrangement, providing services to clients for Short Term Interest Rates (STIRs), Indexes and Equity derivatives.
+This includes credit derivatives.